JetBrains-Research/task-tracker-plugin/README.md

 Just clone the repo by `git clone https://github.com/JetBrains-Research/codetracker.git` and run `./gradlew build shadowJar` to build a .zip-file.
 You will find it at the path `build/distributions/codetracker-1.0-SNAPSHOT.zip`.
 Then add it to the IntelliJ-based IDE you want to use by installing from disk
 (see [this guide](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk) for example).
 Also, we created the details [guide](https://github.com/JetBrains-Research/codetracker/wiki) about installing and uninstalling the **codetracker**.
-This guide is available in two languages: English and Russian.
+This guide is available on two languages: English and Russian.